ajpikul-com/static_template/README.md

 # Static Template

 Static template is a development environment for producing a static website.
-It integrates `make` w:
+It integrates `make` with:
 * html fragments --> html
 * typescript --> javascript
 * sass --> prefixing --> css